 MEET THE TEAM

-Our team of dedicated speech and language therapists believes in helping people of all ages communicate to the best of their ability.
-We offer services in English and French virtually across Ontario, and in person at our Bracebridge office and throughout the Muskoka, Parry Sound, North Bay and Sudbury regions.
+Our talented team keeps growing to better support you, our amazing clients!
+We now have five speech-language pathologists, a communicative disorders assistant, a speech-language therapy assistant, a psychologist, and a psychometrist.
+We offer speech and language services and psychology services in English and French virtually across Ontario, and in person at our Bracebridge office and throughout the Muskoka, Parry Sound, North Bay and Sudbury regions.

 Founder of Aspire Speech and Lead Speech-Language Pathologist